presentco/PresentCardScroller/README.md

 ### Configuration

-Some `PresentCardScroller` parameters you may wish to change:
+Some `PresentCardScroller` parameters you may wish to change along with their default values:

 ```swift
 	/// If true cards are initially added with an animation